5 Best OCR Software for Mac in 2023

 Or reach out to our team to see how Nanonets can solve your OCR problems.

 ReadIris 17 is an OCR solution for Mac users.
 Prominently used by Windows, ReadIris has developed a PDF reader and editor for Mac users with OCR capabilities.

-ReadIris 17 allows users to merge, split, protect and sign PDFs with no difficulty.
-The offline Mac OCR software also allows you to convert PDF documents into Word, Excel, Searchable PDF, or PowerPoint while maintaining the format of the document.
-There are restrictions on the number of pages you can scan at a time in the freemium version.
+ReadIris 17 allows users to merge, split, protect, and sign PDFs without difficulty.
+The offline Mac OCR software allows you to convert PDF documents into Word, Excel, Searchable PDF, or PowerPoint while maintaining the document format.
+There are restrictions on the number of pages you can scan simultaneously in the freemium version.

-Apart from this, you can add comments, annotate the document, deskew, rotate and magnify the PDF or image documents as per your wish.
+Apart from this, you can add comments, document data annotation, deskew, rotate, and magnify the PDF or image documents as you wish.
 All the options are available in the trial versions with limitations.